Brainilio/natours/README.md

 Business logic (Code that solves the business problem we set out to solve e.g. validating user input data, password validation, creating new tours etc))

+- The database model/structure can be found here: <INSERT DRAW.IO LINK>

 ### View:

 Presentation logic